MicrosoftDocs/quantum-docs/articles/install-overview-qdk.md

 **Prerequisites**

 - A Python environment (3.9 or greater, 3.11 recommended) with [Python and Pip](https://apps.microsoft.com/detail/9NRWMJP3717K) installed.
-- Visual Studio Code with the QDK extension installed.
+- VS Code with the QDK extension installed.

 To add Python and Jupyter Notebook support: